splynx/docs/files/en/addons_modules/agents_resellers/agents_resellers.md

 **Note:**

 **If a zero value is specified in *paid periods* field, the commission will be paid all the time.
-The start period is the date of the first transaction of the customer or date is grabbed from 'period_from' or 'date' of transaction**
+The start period is the date of the first transaction of the customer or date is grabbed from the filed 'period_from' or 'date' of transaction**

 ![Selection_565f6.png](Selection_565f6.png)

-To link the *agent / reseller* to specific customer, open the customer profile on information tab, click on the icon to show additional fields, select the necessary account in the appropriate field and press *Save* button.
+To link the particular *agent / reseller* to specific customer, open the customer profile on information tab, click on the icon to show additional fields, select the necessary account in the appropriate field and press *Save* button.

 ![Selection_3ecd2.png](Selection_3ecd2.png)